Commonly Asked Questions About Hard Money Loans

 Hard money loans are easy to receive.
-The application process typically requires a few days, and the loan is approved afterwards.
-A hard-money lender usually moves the funds within a week of approval.
+The application process typically requires a few days, and the loan is approved afterward.
+A hard money loan lender usually moves the funds within a week of approval.
 Pinetree Financial can close out loans within 24 hours or less in some cases.

 Is my credit rating important?

 During the loan approval process, your credit rating may be noted although it is not as relevant compared to a conventional loan.
 Hard money lenders run credit checks but to see if the borrower can repay the loan.

 Are there any Hard Money lender costs?